List of Friday the 13th characters: Pam Roberts

-Pam Roberts is the assistant director of the Pinehurst halfway house in Crystal Lake, she is forced to protect herself and a young boy named Reggie (whose brother and grandpa were killed) from machete-wielding killer Roy Burns.
+Pam Roberts is an 17 year old who works as the assistant director of the Pinehurst halfway house in Crystal Lake, she was Tommy Jarvis ex girlfriend before Tommy dated Megan. she is forced to protect herself and a young boy named Reggie (whose brother and grandpa were killed) from machete-wielding killer Roy Burns.
 The film ends with the implication that Pam is killed by Tommy Jarvis, but her fate is never revealed in the series.

 Melanie Kinnaman was to reprise her role as Pam in the sixth Friday the 13th and died in the original script, but was cut when it was decided that the film would not be a direct sequel to Friday the 13th: A New Beginning.